gordonje/access_mo/README.md

 ### Person Matching

-With the name strings parsed, we can more match a name to any person record we may already have.
+With the name strings parsed, we can more precisely match a name to any person record we may already have.

 The [`match_person()`](https://github.com/gordonje/access_mo/blob/master/model_helpers.py#L133) function in model_helpers.py takes the parsed name fields as its arguments, then queries to find an existing person with same combination of name field values.

 Actually, `match_person()` runs as many as many as 10 queries in order to compensate for inconsistencies in the name formats and `parse_name()` results.
 As soon as one of the queries returns only one person record, match_person() returns that Person object with a found value of `True`.
 If none of the queries return only one result, it returns `False`.

 Luckily with this data set, we're dealing with a relatively small number of distinct persons: At most, only about 3,000.
 So our matching rules can be rather liberal in terms of combining similar records.
-For the more ambiguous cases, we've added queries to check for case when we might incorrectly conflated records.
+For the more ambiguous cases, we've added queries to check for case when we might have incorrectly conflated records.

 The specific duplicate scenarios we're accounting for are: